meuniv/NovaCub/source/swing.rst

 .. warning:: Pre-req submissions

-   Finally, have your cub scouts **ENTER** their pre work in this `form <>`__ before April 5\ :sup:`th` to allow us to create a truly interactive and personalized learning experience.
-If you are late that is OK, please still fill it out up to our scheduled 3:30 class.
-Feel free to contact the instructor (See email in blue box at the top of this page)
+   Finally, have your cub scouts **ENTER** their pre work in this `form <https://forms.gle/yZ3Drx9a7fkh3KqCA>`__ before April 5\ :sup:`th` to allow us to create a truly interactive and personalized learning experience.
+If you are late that is OK, please still fill it out up to our scheduled class.
+Feel free to contact the instructor (See email in blue box at the top of this page).

 What will we do during the meeting?
 -----------------------------------